aspose-slides/Aspose.Slides-Products/slides/en/net/benefits/_index.md

 The other products, however, does not support exporting presentations to video with animation support.
 It can only export presentations to video without animation, which means that the output will be static and boring.
 This means that if you want to create a video from your presentation that contains animation, you will not be able to do it with the `other product`.
 You will have to use another tool or record the screen, which can be inconvenient and low-quality.

-Here is an example of how Aspose.Slides for .NET can [export a presentation to video](https://docs.aspose.com/slides/net/convert-powerpoint-to-video/) with animation support.
+Here is an example of how Aspose.Slides for .NET can <a href="https://docs.aspose.com/slides/net/convert-powerpoint-to-video/">export a presentation to video</a> with animation support.

 {{% /blocks/products/pf/feature-page-section %}}